EPO designated or elected

 Number of claims

-The EPO bases its calculation on the documents of the application on which the grant procedure is to be based to determine the number of claims exceeding 15 (R162(1) EPC).
+The EPO bases its calculation on the documents of the filing on which the grant procedure is to be based to determine the number of claims exceeding 15 (R162(1) EPC).

 Amount